ShamylZakariya/MarchingCubes/NOTES.md

+# Currently

+1: DONE shift terrain grid as camera transits grid boundaries
+2: translate camera and world back, so the world positions are never very large
+3: then I can move on to round world

 # Post Processing
 - look into a raymarched cloud/fog https://www.shadertoy.com/view/Msf3zX
     - start with a static fog plane, this will help me learn the basics... just needs two plane equations, upper and lower bounds.
 Trace ray in worldspace through these two planes.